ella-adeka/PizzaOrderingChatbot/README.md

     - Create blank bot
     - Enter Bot name
     - Under IAM pERMISSIONS
-        - SELECT CREATE AROLE WITH amazon lex
+        - SELECT CREATE A ROLE WITH amazon lex
     - Under Children’s Online Privacy Protection Act (COPPA)
         - Choose No
     - Click Next
-    - Slect Language
+    - Select Language
-    - Coose Voice Interaction
+    - Choose Voice Interaction
     - Click Done

     - Intent: New Intent
         - Intent Details
-            - Enter "Order Pizza as Intent nae
+            - Enter "Order Pizza" as Intent name
         - Add Sample utterances (utterances, are what the user can use to start interaction with the chatbot)
             - Type an Utterance eg hello, hi
             - Click Add utterance